-The municipalities of Son en Breugel, Best, Oirschot and Nuenen, together with social work company WSD and Dienst Dommelvallei, have developed an approach for independent entrepreneurs who have no or less work due to the corona crisis.
-The aim is to guide these entrepreneurs in continuing the business or to look together for salaried work so that they do not end up on welfare.
+The municipalities of Son en Breugel, Best, Oirschot, and Nuenen, together with social work company WSD and Dienst Dommelvallei, have developed an approach for independent entrepreneurs who have lost their jobs or are working fewer hours due to the coronavirus crisis.
+The aim is to support these entrepreneurs in continuing their businesses or to help them find salaried employment, so that they do not end up on welfare.

-Self-employed entrepreneurs who have run into financial difficulties could claim the Tozo scheme (Temporary Bridging Scheme Self-Employed Entrepreneurs).
-Since June, a second Tozo scheme has been open for the period until October.
-If this scheme ceases to exist, entrepreneurs who still have insufficient income at the end of the scheme may be eligible for municipal assistance.
+Self-employed entrepreneurs who have encountered financial difficulties were eligible for the Tozo scheme (Temporary Bridging Measure for Self-Employed Entrepreneurs).
+Since June, a second Tozo scheme has been open for the period up to October.
+When this scheme ends, entrepreneurs who still have insufficient income at the end of the scheme may be eligible for municipal social assistance.

 Staying at work

-Alderman Paul van Liempd of Son and Breugel on behalf of the four municipalities: "Of course we want people to stay at work and prevent them from ending up on welfare because of this corona crisis.
-That is why I am proud that we, together with our neighboring municipalities, Dienst Dommelvallei and WSD, have developed this approach in a short period of time in which we offer customized assistance to the entrepreneur in need.
-A unique achievement because precisely at this time our municipal services are under enormous pressure due to the many applications for income support."
+Alderman van Liempd of Son en Breugel, speaking on behalf of the four municipalities: “Of course, we want people to stay in work and prevent them from ending up on welfare as a result of this coronavirus crisis.
+That is why I am proud that, together with our neighboring municipalities, Dienst Dommelvallei, and WSD, we have quickly developed this approach, which offers customized solutions for entrepreneurs in need.
+This is a unique achievement because, especially at this time, our municipal services are under enormous pressure due to the many applications for income support."

 Personal guidance

-Employees of the municipalities will discuss the future with the affected entrepreneurs.
-Together they look at what guidance is needed.
-With this customized solution, municipalities hope to prevent an increase in the number of assistance applications.
-Entrepreneurs can apply for the new Tozo scheme via the website of the participating municipalities.
+Municipal employees will discuss the future with the affected entrepreneurs.
+Together, they will determine what support is needed.
+With this customized solution, municipalities hope to prevent an increase in the number of social assistance applications.
+Entrepreneurs can apply for the new Tozo scheme via the websites of the participating municipalities.
 They will then automatically receive an invitation for an interview.